 Breather Episode: The "Flame Alchemist" Lower Deck Episode, featuring the zany hijinks of Mustang and his crew (and no Ed or Al), came right as the series was doubling down on the darkness, but before it would be too much of a distraction from the main plot.

 Cerebus Syndrome: The anime starts out pretty lighthearted but eventually becomes dark.
-Just when it seems like it's going to get lighthearted again, it goes back to being dark and just gets worse from there until there are little to no comedic moments and it's just a flat-out tragedy.
+Just when it seems like it's going to get lighthearted again, it goes back to being dark and just gets worse from there until there are little to no comedic moments.

 Cheerful Child: Nina and Elicia, although the latter is a lot more subdued after her father's death.